 Arrive with a modest gift for the host or send one in advance.
-When choosing a gift, think of things that are useful and beautiful.
+When choosing a holiday gift, think of things that are useful and beautiful.
 Here is a list of some of our favorite host gift ideas:

 The host may choose to use it at the party to enhance the ambiance or save it to enjoy on their own.
 Either way, a lightly scented candle is one of the most well-received host gifts.

 Food gifts offer a wide range of possibilities for personalizing.
 For example, If you know your host is a self-proclaimed chocolate lover, bringing an assortment of decadent chocolates is appropriate, or If they have small children, a selection of festive cookies for the whole family to enjoy is a thoughtful gesture.
 Edibles can also be a tactful, but non-specific gift for hosts you don't know well.

 If the host is not a close acquaintance, a tactful but non-specific gift is best.
 Sending a bouquet of freshly cut flowers, or a succulent garden beautifully shows your appreciation.

 Your number one responsibility as a guest is to be engaged and interesting.
 However, it's polite to offer the host a hand in the kitchen or serving coffee.
 If the host assures you, they have it handled, just continue enjoying the party; making rounds talking to friends you haven't seen in a while and introducing yourself to new people keeps the party lively.
 If you notice the toilet paper in the bathroom is running low, or the ice under the salad is melting, discreetly bring it to the attention of the host so they can quickly take care of it.